SkillSmart/Coursera_DS_Coursework/Reproducible_Research/Course_Project2/storm_data.md

 Reproducible Research: Peer Assessment 2
 ==========================================
-Created by Xiaodan Zhang on July 25, 2014
+Created by Frank Fichtenmueller on 26/20/2016

 ## Impact of Severe Weather Events on Public Health and Economy in the United States